Djivan Gasparyan: Biography

-Death and legacy
+Death

 Gasparyan died on 6 July 2021, aged 92.
 It was announced by his grandson, Djivan Gasparyan Jr. He said "The world has suffered an unimaginable loss tonight.
 He was not only a legend, but also a person with a beautiful soul.
 I write with great sorrow about my huge loss.
 May God keep your soul in the bright sky."

-Peter Gabriel called Gasparyan "the great master of the instrument."
+Peter Gabriel, six time Grammy winner for the English rock band Genesis, called Gasparyan "the great master of the instrument."
 He added, "When he lifted his duduk to his lips he cast a spell over all who listened."

 Gasparyan was highly recognized by the Armenian government.
 On his 90th birthday, Armenia's Prime Minister Nikol Pashinyan congratulated Gasparyan, stating: "Our people and music lovers around the world have already ranked you among the world’s great musicians.
 As a living legend, you are a credit to all Armenians."
 Upon his death, President Armen Sarkissian described him as a "legendary duduk player" who was "one of the pillars of our modern culture, whose name is associated with the creative and working activities of musicians, especially a whole generation of duduk players."
 Pashinyan called him "an exceptional Armenian intellectual and ranked him among the Greats of the world art; we were proud and inspired by him."

 Catholicos Karekin II, leader of the Armenian Apostolic Church, sent a letter of condolences to his family.
 "For decades, he performed the gems of the Armenian music on many stages in Armenia and abroad, serving the grateful mission of recognizing and spreading our culture," read the statement.

+Legacy

+Gasparyan collaborated with renowned composer Hans Zimmer in the making of the soundtrack for Ridley Scott's Oscar-winning film Gladiator, in which Zimmer said that Djivan was the only musician he truly wanted to play the “Armenian clarinet” for the soundtrack.
+The song used, "To Zucchabar," features Gasparyan's duduk - a sound that became one of the most memorable parts of the film's score.

+Gasparyan won four gold medals in worldwide competitions organized by UNESCO, where he competed in 1959, 1962, 1973 and 1980.
+In the year 1973, he had the unique distinction of being the only musician to be bestowed the honorary title of People's Artist of Armenia.

+Upon his passing in 2021, UNESCO wrote a tribute article in remembrance.